magdykashef/Angular-8-Website-Confusion-Restaurant/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### BackEnd json-server

+Navigate to json-server folder and run `json-server db.json --watch -d 2000` .
+It will automatically load the data-base and assets.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.